Joris Kuipers: Spring Boot & Spring Cloud

 Covers the Spring Boot Developer Tools and Boot's comprehensive testing support built on top of Spring's integration testing framework.

 Explains Spring Boot Actuator endpoints, how to enable and secure them (significantly different in Boot 1.5.x versus 2.x), its built-in support for exposing metrics and health checks, and configuring logging including special Logback support.

 Provides an overview of the various projects that make up the Spring Cloud ecosystem.
 Explains how Spring Cloud applications are bootstrapped and what additional things happen compared to plain Spring Boot applications.
 Covers the support for centralized configuration.

 Spring Cloud service discovery and client-side load balancing

 Goes over the support for registering services with a service registry like Eureka or Consul and acting as a discovery client.
 Proceeds to explain how discovery client support can be integrated through Netflix’s Ribbon library to automatically pick a service instance to connect to when using a Spring HTTP client (RestTemplate or WebClient).

 Discusses support for integrating with Netflix’s Hystrix library to offer circuit breakers and bulk heading support.

 * Next to these presentations, the masterclass contains several hands-on exercises and leaves enough room to cover additional questions and topics that come up.

 - We're assuming basic Spring knowledge as a prerequisite.

-- When attending the masterclass, please bring a laptop with a recent Java 8 SDK installed plus your IDE of choice
+- When attending the course, please bring a laptop with a recent Java 8 SDK installed plus your IDE of choice